Divorce has gotten out of control…Are youhealing from a divorce right n

-Unfortunately, some of you who did or did not want a divorce are wondering what life is going to be like now.
-I too have been through a divorce that I did not want.
-It was evident that our marriage was going through some testing times.
+Unfortunately, some of you who did or did not want a divorce like me, might be wondering what we ought to look forward to in life not being married any longer?
+Going through a divorce that I did not want.
+It was evident that our marriage was going through some major testing times.
+I’m sure you can understand and relate?

 Learn some tips on how to begin healing from divorce.
 Divorce is the ripping apart of one flesh into two!
 Through my experience, divorce is one of the most painful things a person can go through.
 You must consciously make an effort to heal from a divorce, or you will not recover from it fully.